-One of the priorities of the National plan was to improve the availability and accessibility of the current screening programmes.
-In 1979 mass neonatal screening was introduced in Bulgaria for phenylketonuriam, galactosaemia (discontinued in 1993), congenital hypothyroidism and congenital adrenal hyperplasia.
-Some selective metabolic screening programmes are coordinated by the University Maternity Hospital National Genetic Laboratory in Sofia for the metabolic screening programmes (phenylketonuria), and the University Paediatric Hospital in Sofia for the endocrine screening programmes (congenital hypothyroidism and congenital adrenal hyperplasia).
-There is coverage of the entire country with more than 130 neonatal structures carrying out blood sampling 3-5 days after birth.
-Over 90% of neonates are included in existing measures.
+... through screening programmes coordinated by the University Maternity Hospital National Genetic Laboratory in Sofia for the metabolic screening programmes (phenylketonuria), and the University Paediatric Hospital in Sofia for the endocrine screening programmes (congenital hypothyroidism and congenital adrenal hyperplasia).
+These programmes cover the entire country, with more than 130 neonatal structures carrying out blood sampling 3-5 days after birth.
+Over 90% of neonates are included at present.
 Ordinance 26 of the Ministry of Health provides equal access to the neonatal screening programmes.
-However certain problems do exist such as postponed mailing of screening cards to centralised labs, and the need for technological upgrades.
-It is expected that with the implantation of the Ministry of Health regulation on Centres of Expertise for rare diseases, the neonatal screening laboratories will be designated as Centres of expertise as well, and they will be organised into a reference network.
+However some problems remain, for instance the postponed mailing of screening cards to centralised labs, and the need for technological upgrades.
+It is expected that with the implantation of the Ministry of Health regulation on Centres of Expertise for rare diseases, the neonatal screening laboratories will be designated as Centres of Expertise as well, and they will be organised into a reference network.

-Guidelines and Training Activities
+Clinical Practice Guidelines and Training Activities